painteyes/html-css-discord/README.md

 ## About the project
-Spotify-inspired web design with responsive layout.
+Discord-inspired website design with HTML and CSS only.

 ## Technologies
 - HTML